techfolios/template-old/projects/project-3.md

 The main purpose with making the webpage was to gain experience in prosject planning and concept development.
 I learned alot about evaluation, design processes and testing methods in this course.

 We used a web bulider called wix.
 From this project, I gained experience with the pre-made web builder and to understand the positive and negative sides of not programming the website itself.
 By using the default template, it resticted some of the things we wanted to accomplish.

-<a href="https://juliepaasporet.wixsite.com/juliepaasporet">Here </a> you can see the webpage.